 - An Industrial Grade Shear

 These components work systematically together to fabricate a perforated coil in the most efficient way.
-First, the unwinder, with equipped straightener, will flatten the material and feed it into the machine’s feed rollers.
+First, the unwinder, equipped with a straightener, will flatten the material and feed it into the machine’s feed rollers.
 The punching press contains predefined dies or molds that are used to punch and create the holes for perforation.
-Finally, when the desired length of the coil is achieved, the punching system will come to a halt and will be cut by the specially designated shear for cutting the coils.
-These coils will be cut depending on the established requirement set by the customer, or the client.
-If they desire a whole coil to be perforated, these will not be cut and will then proceed to the rewinding process.
+Finally, when the desired length of the coil is achieved, the punching system will come to a halt and be cut by the specially designated shear for cutting the coils.
+These coils will be cut depending on the established requirement set by the customer or the client.
+If they desire a whole coil to be perforated, the coils will not be cut and will then proceed to the rewinding process.

 There are benefits to using perforated coils as materials.
-The first one would be its ability to perforate long coils instead of just sections of sheets.
+The first one would be the coil’s ability to perforate long coils instead of just sections of sheets.
 This will greatly contribute to the cost reduction on the raw materials brought about by bulk production.
 Another benefit, resulting from this, is the shortening of the production time due to its systematic and continuous perforation line.
 This promotes overall efficient use of resources and lessens labor.